"NEW Leadership® is a tremendous program, with a

 Lori Hausegger, Program Director

-Deborah Murphy, Executive Director of Conference for Women Legislators
+Jessica Becker, Executive Director of Conference of Women Legislators

 Jessica Padilla, Program Coordinator